k-ranasinghe/Nanoprocessor-Design-VHDL/README.md

 ## Overview

-This is an academic project completed as part of the Semester 2 Computer Organization and Digital Design Module at the University of Moratuwa.
+This is an academic project completed as part of the Semester 2 Computer Organization and Digital Design Module.
 The project involved designing a 4-bit Nanoprocessor capable of executing basic arithmetic operations and displaying the output on a 7-Segment Display.
 Key components of the processor include a 72-bit Program ROM, a 32-bit Register Bank, Multiplexers, a Program Counter, and an Instruction Decoder.
 Below is a high-level diagram of the Nanoprocessor:

 ![Nanoprocessor Diagram](https://github.com/k-ranasinghe/Nanoprocessor-Design-VHDL/blob/main/images/processor-diagram.png?raw=true)